 Crop damage from ground rigs can also be an issue, particularly in tall crops.
-Tram-lining may help and should be considered at sowing if crop desiccation is likely to be used.
+Tramlining may help and should be considered at seeding if crop desiccation is likely to be used.

-Diquat (Reglone®) is registered for desiccation of lentil.
-DO NOT use glyphosate to desiccate lentil crops if the seed is to be retained for sowing.
+Diquat (Reglone®) and glyphosate are registered for desiccation of lentil.

+DO NOT use glyphosate to desiccate lentil crops if the seed is to be retained for seeding.